 If you’ve been writing for quite some time now, then you have experienced rejection just like me.
 Customers have passed me by as I stand beside my books in the library.
 My agents left me for other clients.
 Been refused by publishers and editors.
 And mind you, I did feel how you feel now – frustrated, lonely, and lousy.

 What do you call how you feel?
 The blues, perhaps?
 Whatever it is, you are going through a bumpy road that seems to run forever.
 Well, it’s more than that.
 You may be having an onset of depression or struggling with another kind of mental health condition.
+As stated by Kristen Fuller, M.D.
+“Major depressive disorder is a mood disorder that affects more than 15 million adults in the United States.”
 When you’re a writer, you tend to over-contemplate your world, and it may even destroy you instead of clarifying things for you.

 Moving Towards Depression